pulumi/docs/content/docs/intro/concepts/config.md

 Password: [secret]
 ```

 > By default, configuration values are saved in plaintext.
-To explicitly denote a plaintext configuration value, use the `--plaintext` flag.
-This can be used to signal that you explicitly didn't want an encrypted secret: `$ pulumi config set --plaintext aws:region us-west-2`.
+To explicitly denote a plaintext or unencrypted configuration value, pass the `--plaintext` flag: `$ pulumi config set --plaintext aws:region us-west-2`.
+This can be used to indicate that you did not want an encrypted secret.

 ## Using Configuration and Secrets in Code

 To access configuration or secret values for your package, project, or component, use the `pulumi.Config` type.
 This type offers a collection of getters and setters for retrieving configuration values of various types by their key.

-An instance of the `pulumi.Config` object must first be allocated.
+To begin, allocate an instance of the `pulumi.Config` object.
 Its constructor takes an optional namespace for all configuration keys being read back.
-Similar rules apply here to the CLI usage, in that if you omit the namespace argument, the current project is used.
+Similar rules to the CLI usage apply here, in that if you omit the namespace argument, the current project is used.
 This is the common case for project configuration but is not what you want for packages and components which need their own isolated configuration.

 For example, assume the following configuration values have been set: